 Congratulations!
 This was probably the hardest part of the therapy!
 You faced the thing that has been bothering you.
 You are already taking back your power and increasing the control in your life.

-Now you've read your nightmare out loud.
+PROCESS NIGHTMARE

-SUDS Rating: How tense/upset do you feel after reading the nightmare (0-100) PROCESS NIGHTMARE As you read your nightmare, did you notice any of the following themes ryour nightmare? nentioned above in
+As you read your nightmare, did you notice any of the following themes mentioned above in your nightmare?